 Do you know how to prepare for and survive a major earthquake?
-According to Department of Conservation scientists, it will be critical to have the right answer to that question somewhere in California sometime in the coming years.
+According to our scientists, it will be critical to have the right answer to that question somewhere in California sometime in the coming years.

 How to be Prepared